Kamala Harris 2020 presidential campaign: Suspension

-On November 27, Harris spent the Thanksgiving holiday in Des Moines, IA with fellow candidates Amy Klobuchar and Cory Booker.
+On November 27, Harris spent the Thanksgiving holiday in Des Moines, Iowa with fellow candidates Amy Klobuchar and Cory Booker.
 She attended the Turkey Trot downtown and visited the Corinthian Gardens apartment, where Harris campaigned for President Barack Obama in 2008.
 Harris cooked a dry brined turkey herself.

 On November 29, The New York Times published an article detailing rifts in the Harris campaign, with "competing factions eager to belittle one another" loyal to either campaign manager Juan Rodriguez or campaign chair Maya Harris.
 Other staffers told the Times that it was "unclear who's in charge of the campaign".
 The article described the campaign's financial situation as "dire", with the campaign unable to afford polling or television advertisements, and quoted staffers and supporters who described Harris as an indecisive candidate.

 On December 3, 2019, Harris officially ended her campaign to become the Democratic nominee for president, after stating she did not have enough funding to continue.
-She did not immediately endorse another Democratic candidate, but pledged to continue fighting to defeat Donald Trump.
+She did not immediately endorse another Democratic candidate but pledged to continue fighting to defeat Donald Trump.
 Trump sent a sarcastic farewell tweet – "too bad, we will miss you Kamala!" – to which Harris replied: "Don't worry, Mr. President.
 I'll see you at your trial."

 On December 7, Politico reported that Harris had intended to replace Rodriguez as campaign manager with Laphonza Butler, but Harris ended her campaign before the change was made.

 Historical significance

-Harris was the third office-holding African-American woman to seek the Democratic nomination for president, the first two being U.S. Representative Shirley Chisholm in 1972 and U.S. Senator Carol Moseley Braun in 2004.
-(Braun is also the only other black woman to have ever served in the U.S. Senate.)
+Harris was the first office-holding Indian/Caribbean woman to seek the Democratic nomination for president, the first two being U.S. representative Shirley Chisholm in 1972 and U.S. senator Carol Moseley Braun in 2004.
 Harris launched her presidential campaign forty-seven years to the day after Chisholm's presidential campaign.
 Harris paid homage to Chisholm's campaign by using a similar color scheme and typography in her own campaign's promotional materials and logo.

 If nominated, Harris would have become the first Asian American and the first African-American woman to be the presidential nominee of any major party.
 If elected, she would have become the first woman, first Asian American, first Indian American, first person of Jamaican descent, and second African American to become president.
 Her husband, Doug Emhoff, would have become the first "First Gentleman" in American history, as all previous presidential spouses have been women.